Care Home Refurbishment

 The benefits also extend to staff.
 We have seen firsthand how a well-planned renovation improves morale.
 When staff work in a clean, functional, and welcoming environment, they are more likely to take pride in their work and stay long-term.
 This matters in a sector where recruiting and retaining qualified carers is an ongoing challenge.

 Another crucial area is regulatory performance.
 The Care Quality Commission (CQC) inspects homes across England and rates them on five key criteria: safety, effectiveness, and the environment.
 A well-maintained, modern care home can help demonstrate that a provider meets the right standards.
-In 2021, CQC data showed that 14 per cent of care homes were rated as requiring improvement.
+For operators considering whether refurbishment or a full care home conversion makes more commercial sense, we cover the key differences on our conversions page."In 2021, CQC data showed that 14 per cent of care homes were rated as requiring improvement.
 Many of those homes were flagged for outdated facilities or poor layout, which can be addressed through refurbishment.

 Care_Home_Refurbishment5.jpg